 At the heart of it all, people are essentially social creatures seeking a sense of belonging.
 National symbols help to cement that belonging.
 Nowhere is this more prevalent than in a country like South Africa.
 Unified in diversity, South Africa’s national symbols have played a critical and sometimes controversial role in building the nation.

-More than cloth and ink
+The South African flag – more than cloth and ink

 Decided upon at the last minute, South Africa’s “rainbow” flag barely made it onto the nation’s flagpoles in time for the first democratic elections in 1994.
 At the time of its adoption it was the only national flag to include six colours in its main design.
 When the design was accepted, the colours were deliberately not given any symbolic meaning so as to make them personally meaningful.